Alejandro, From Venezuela, English Teacher and College Student in ArgentinaBy Krzl Light Nuñes

 How has the COVID-19 crisis affected you as an English teacher?

 I don’t think the crisis changed my work-related dynamic that much.
 I started working online many years ago, so I didn’t have to go through a period of adaptation.
-I’ve always found teaching online very interesting and enjoyable, although I sometimes miss the classroom.
+I’ve always found teaching English online very interesting and enjoyable, although I sometimes miss the classroom.
 Being in the same room gives the classes a dynamic that is difficult to replicate in an online environment.

 You earned the Bridge Educator TEFL/TESOL Certificate and Specialized Certification in Teaching Business English.
 Why did you decide to take these courses?